 It is both less expensive and arguably healthier than buying fertilizer or other chemicals elsewhere.

-Read on to learn how you can make a compost pile of your own.
+Read on to learn how to start a compost pile of your own.

 Decide Why You Want a Compost Pile

 This step may seem like common sense, but there are people out there who are enthralled with the idea of being “off the grid” or “self-sufficient” yet they live in a crowded downtown area.

 They also go out to eat for every meal and live in a high rise apartment complex with absolutely no room for such an endeavor.

 These are often the people you will see trying to give away free chickens on Craigslist.

 This is because their pipe dream of raising their own free-range eggs turned out to be impossible.
 You actually need twenty-minute elevator ride to get the chicken to fresh air.

 Please, confirm with the reality that you have at least enough room for a shoebox in which to house your compost pile.